donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

 Jekyll is a Ruby gem that acts as a local web server on your computer.
 It's "blog aware", meaning it is by default set up to help generate a blog, and it works by generating a set of static HTML files which can then be hosted anywhere.

-It's also supported [by Github](https://help.github.com/articles/using-jekyll-with-pages), meaning that if you're familiar with pushing code to Github, you can push your Jekyll site and have it hosted there.
+It's also supported [by Github](https://help.github.com/articles/using-jekyll-with-pages).
+If you can push code to Github, you can push your Jekyll site and have it hosted there.

 ## Setting up your development environment

-Before starting working on the blog, some setup is needed.
-First, install Jekyll.
+The first step is to install Jekyll.
 Full [install instructions](http://jekyllrb.com/docs/installation/) cover the basics, and if you're using Windows, you can [do it this way](http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html).

 With Jekyll in place, you need some starting template to run Jekyll against.
 I'm a fan of [Necolas's Jekyll boilerplate](https://github.com/necolas/jekyll-boilerplate) but you can also download [my Shop Ireland blog source code](https://github.com/donovanh/shopblog) if you prefer.
 Download it by running this in a terminal: